Multi-modal Masked Autoencoders Learn Compositional Histopathological Representations: Methodology

 \subsection{Multi-Modal MAE}

 Inspired by \citep{bachmann2022multimae}, we propose a Multi-Modal MAE (MMAE) that leverages H\&E stains in addition to RGB inputs.
 The overall architecture of our MMAE differs from \citep{bachmann2022multimae} as we do not do multi-task reconstruction (no reconstruction for H\&E inputs), so we have a single decoder that is dedicated to RGB reconstruction.
-We argue that, by incorporating H\&E stains, we are infusing the domain knowledge, since H\&E stains highlight different histomorphological features (e.g cell and stroma morphology).
-Thus using the tokens (patches) from H\&E allows us to further reduce masking of RGB tokens, since it is nontrivial to reconstruct the RGB tokens using H\&E tokens.
+By incorporating H\&E stains, we are infusing the domain knowledge, since H\&E stains highlight different histomorphological features.
+Thus using the tokens from H\&E allows us to further reduce masking of RGB tokens, since it is nontrivial to reconstruct the RGB tokens using H\&E tokens.
 The overall architecture is shown in Fig \ref{fig:MMAE}.

-\textbf{MMAE Masking.} Similar to \citep{bachmann2022multimae}, we use a Dirichlet distribution to determine the amount of visible tokens for each modality by sampling from $Dir(\alpha)$ distribution, which is controlled by the concentration parameter $\alpha > 0$, where larger $\alpha$ means more tokens will be sampled from that modality, and equal $\alpha$'s between modalities mean a uniform sampling.
-To be specific, we sample points from a Dirichlet distribution and multiply those floats by our total number of tokens to get the number of samples per task to use as input.
-A difference in our sampling strategy from that of \citep{bachmann2022multimae} is that they sample randomly across their input modalities, which generally results in the same patch position being taken in more than one modality.
+\textbf{MMAE Masking.} We use a Dirichlet distribution to determine the amount of visible tokens for each modality by sampling from $Dir(\alpha)$ distribution, which is controlled by the concentration parameter $\alpha > 0$, where equal $\alpha$'s between modalities mean a uniform sampling.
+A difference in our sampling strategy from that of \citep{bachmann2022multimae} is that they sample randomly across their input modalities, which can result in the same patch position being taken in more than one modality.
 However, since WSIs are highly granular, we need visible tokens to be complementary, thus information coming from additional modalities must be ensured.
 To provide that, we implemented the \textit{mask-one} strategy, which ensures that unique tokens will be selected across all modalities.
-(For details about the \textit{mask-one} strategy, see Appendix.)
+(See Appendix for details.)

-\textbf{MMAE Encoder.} MMAE utilizes separate linear projections for each input, then adds position embeddings on top of each patch vector, and concatenates the resulting vectors.
+\textbf{MMAE Encoder and Decoder.} MMAE utilizes separate linear projections for each input, then adds position embeddings on top of each patch vector, and concatenates the resulting vectors.
 Concatenated patch vectors are then fed into the same Transformer architecture used as given in the MAE encoder.
-No modality specifying token is used explicitly, however the concatenation is always sequenced in the same fashion: first the unmasked tokens from RGB and then H and E are combined together.
+No modality specifying token is used explicitly.
+The decoder aims to reconstruct only the RGB input, so unlike \citep{bachmann2022multimae}, we use one decoder.
+We add a single cross-attention layer in the decoder to stimulate cross-modal interaction between the latent variables from each input modality.